-In November the Tasmanian Government released a draft management plan for fallow deer.
-Although this draft plan acknowledges hunting alone cannot reduce feral deer numbers, disappointingly, it continues to protect feral deer for recreational hunters.
+In February 2022, the Tasmanian Government released its management plan for fallow deer.
+Although the plan acknowledges that hunting alone cannot reduce feral deer numbers, disappointingly, it continues to protect feral deer for recreational hunters.
 It is outrageous that to manage feral deer on their own properties, farmers will continue to have to engage hunting groups and seek permits that constrain effective management.

 Most disturbingly, the plan sanctions the presence of feral deer in parts of the Tasmanian Wilderness World Heritage Area along with Ben Lomond and Douglas-Apsley national parks.
 This is the opposite of what is needed to save these areas.

 Whether or not you live in Tasmania, we should all take pride in its wilderness as an area of universal value to humankind.
 This is why we urgently need your help to allow us to continue to work to ensure Australia hears of the reckless path the Tasmanian Government is pursuing, so we can begin to encourage the state government to change tack.

 Please donate today, every dollar will help make a difference.